Katniss Everdeen: Film adaptation

 Actresses Lyndsy Fonseca and Kaya Scodelario expressed interest in the film and received scripts in October 2010, while Oscar-nominated actress Hailee Steinfeld met with director Gary Ross.
 Chloë Grace Moretz, Malese Jow, and Jodelle Ferland publicly expressed interest in playing Katniss.
 Director Scott Derrickson, who had met with Lionsgate to potentially direct the film, considered Naya Rivera for the role.
-Lionsgate confirmed in March 2011 about 30 actresses either met with them or read for the role, including Jennifer Lawrence, Abigail Breslin, Emma Roberts, Saoirse Ronan, Emily Browning, and Shailene Woodley, as well as Steinfeld, Moretz, Fonseca, and Scodelario.
-On March 16, 2011, it was announced that Jennifer Lawrence of Winter's Bone and X-Men: First Class landed the coveted role of Katniss Everdeen.
-Lawrence was 20 at the time, a bit older than the character.
+Lionsgate considered about 30 actresses, including Jennifer Lawrence, Abigail Breslin, Emma Roberts, Saoirse Ronan, Emily Browning, and Shailene Woodley, as well as Steinfeld, Moretz, Fonseca, and Scodelario.

+On March 16, 2011, it was announced that Jennifer Lawrence had been cast as Katniss.
+Lawrence, a fan of the books, took three days to accept the role, initially intimidated by the size of the production.
+Lawrence was 20 at the time, older than the 16-year-old character.
 However, author Suzanne Collins said the actress who plays Katniss has to have "a certain maturity and power" and said she would rather the actress be older than younger.
-Collins states Lawrence was the "only one who truly captured the character I wrote in the book" and she had "every essential quality necessary to play Katniss."
+Collins stated that Lawrence was the "only one who truly captured the character I wrote in the book" and she had "every essential quality necessary to play Katniss."

+Lawrence later said that women had not previously played the lead roles of action films and that she felt significant responsibility towards the child audience.
+She commented that the "biggest conversation" was how much weight she would lose to play Katniss, but that she was wary of children feeling unable to dress up as Katniss because of their weight.

+Lawrence ultimately won several accolades for her performance, including a Critics' Choice Movie Award for Best Actress in an Action Movie in 2013 and an MTV Movie Award for Best Female Performance in 2012 and 2014, as well as an MTV Movie Award for Best Hero (2016).